slashpai/rails_ajax/README.md

 ## TODO

 There is surely better way to use ajax with rails.
-I find ajax a bit complicated to use so I will use method as a starting point and enhance further on this
+I find ajax a bit complicated to use so I will use this method as a starting point and enhance further on this.